-Much of the discussion about LGBT estate planning revolves around committed couples.
+Much of the discussion about LGBTQ estate planning revolves around committed couples.
 This is understandable, but if you are a single adult, you should certainly have an estate plan in place.

 You have the power to state your true wishes in a legally binding fashion.
 There is no reason to allow the state to decide who inherits your resources after you pass away.

 It is also important to state your wishes regarding the use of life-support in the event of your incapacitation.
 This is done through the execution of a living will.

 Our firm is committed to assisting members of the lesbian, gay, bisexual, and transgender community in and around Davenport.
 If you would like to create an estate plan or revise your existing plan, contact us to schedule a free consultation.